Agoric/agoric-sdk/packages/cosmic-swingset/README.md

 - Code that runs in a web browser and interacts with the server-side of the Pixel Demo

-If you're coming to this repo with a **provisioning code** from Agoric, you can jump to the [relevant section](#with-a-provisioning-code-from-agoric)
+If you're coming to this repo with a [**provisioning code** from Agoric](https://testnet.agoric.com/), you can jump to the [relevant section](#with-a-provisioning-code-from-agoric).

-Otherwise, you can continue to the next section to choose one of the setups for the Pixel Demo
+Otherwise, you can continue to the next section to choose one of the setups for the Pixel Demo.

 ## Different setups to run the Pixel Demo

 Running the demo requires a local solo node to serve as your access point.
-In any case, for now, you will be needing to build the solo node from the source code
+In any case, for now, you will be needing to build the solo node from the source code.

 ### Build from source